 For more strategies to get more views on this social media platform, you can check these Facebook video tips.

 Writing a script is also a good idea.
 The reason for this is to be able to time your video.
 The shorter a video is, the higher the chances are that a viewer will finish watching it.
 Stick to 1 to 3 minutes for optimal viewing.

 In terms of actually recording the video, good quality gear is key.
 If you are recording an animation, you can animate largely and scale it down to size, or you can animate for the size and quality you are aiming for.
 If you are doing video, choose from among the high-quality budget cameras that are available on the market.

 For audio, video creators need to edit the sound so that ambient noise is canceled.
 Getting good microphones is essential to have clean audio and that is where editing comes in.
 Speaking audio will need to be cut and spliced in, and timing adjustments are required.
 If your video has no recorded audio, you will need to layer over it with sound.
 You may add in music and/or sound effects if it is relevant to your content.

-Tip: We recommend you to to publish live videos on Facebook as you can connect with your audience in real time and understand what type of video topics attract your followers.
+Tip: We recommend you publish live videos on Facebook as you can connect with your audience in real-time and understand what type of video topics attract your followers.

 How do I ensure that I am creating high-quality videos for Facebook?